Last updated on October 29, 2022

-The back game is not a strategy of choice.
+The backgammon back game is not a strategy of choice.
 It is forced upon players because they have been hit on multiple occasions and are behind in the race.
 The objective is to maintain two or more anchors in your opponent’s home board and wait for an opportunity for a late hit.
-The ideal number of anchors is two, anymore is a waste of material.
+The ideal number of anchors is two, any more is a waste of material.
 Playing this tactic from the start would be risky.
 This is because if it fails there is a strong likelihood of losing by a gammon (double the stake).
 This is a strategy designed to salvage a game when you have fallen behind.
 Your other checkers should be sufficiently advanced so as to block your opponent’s checker when it returns from the bar.
-You really need two anchors to make it a back game.
+You really need two anchors to play the backgammon back game strategy.
 If you only have one anchor it’s a holding game.

 It can be really fun to play a back game and pull off a win from a seemingly hopeless position.
 However, it is not a starting strategy that should be adopted by choice.
 There is a big risk that comes with playing a back game strategy.
 When you don’t get that shot, or if you miss it, you often get gammoned or even occasionally backgammoned.
 Experienced players will not adopt this strategy by choice, it is always thrust upon them.
 However, some players intentionally hold back to play this backgammon strategy because they love this gambit so much.
 The thrill and satisfaction of winning using a back game strategy can be addictive, but it can also lead to significant margins of defeat.